 When he isn’t schmoozing clients or cracking-wise in the tap room, he’s rolling out with a truck full of kegs.
 A Red Seal Journeyman, he has a background as a motor-systems technician, lending a wealth of knowledge to many brewery-related concerns.
 From rigging and trucking to welding, electrical work and machine operation, Paul has seen it all.

 Did we mention he’s a brewer in his own right?

 “Sierra Nevada’s Pale Ale and Anchor Brewing Steam Beer, that’s what got me.
 I couldn’t find any here and I wanted to make it myself.
-That’s what got me hooked and that’s how I met Mark and Jamie,” Paul said.
+That’s what got me hooked and that’s how I met Mark,” Paul said.

 When he isn’t slinging kegs, he spends time with his wife Jaime and two kids, Rylie and Braydee.

 Have you heard heavy metal blasting from our brewery?
 That’s Dave Holowaty’s secret ingredient for making great beer.